IEEE-PELS/.github/profile/README.md

-# Welcome to the IEEE Power Electronics Society GitHub Project
+# Welcome to the IEEE PELS GitHub Initiative
 <img src="logo.png" height="400">

 Get a short overview, who we are: